6 dead, nearly 2 dozen injured after severe storms tear through Tennessee

 The Nashville Office of Emergency Management said three people died in the Madison neighborhood of Nashville.
 Areas in the northeast portion of Davidson County appeared to be the most affected, while Hendersonville appears to also have sustained heavy damage.

 Areas in the northeast portion of Davidson County appeared to be the most affected, while Hendersonville appears to also have sustained heavy damage.
-News 2’s Chris O’Brien drove through the Madison area and found downed power lines, trees on houses, and lots of debris scattered about.
+WKRN’s Chris O’Brien drove through the Madison area and found downed power lines, trees on houses, and lots of debris scattered about.

 Meteorologist Meaghan Thomas drove around the area and found a crash at an intersection.
 Power was knocked out of the area and disabled all traffic signals.